 decide what its relationship will be with all third-party servicers it has been employing in managing its Perkins Loan program;

 communicate with those third-party servicers how the servicers will be utilized going forward (A school’s third-party servicer may be obligated or contracted to assist with the process of assignment, including providing initial notification to borrowers and compiling loan data that will be used in completing assignment forms);

 recall outstanding loans the school has placed with outside collection and litigation firms.

 If a third-party servicer is assisting a school with liquidation of its Perkins portfolio, the servicer must adhere to the assignment and liquidation process procedures as outlined in the Assignment and Liquidation Guide as posted on the Knowledge Center.
-It is important that a school and/or its servicer check the Campus-Based Resources page on the Knowledge Center to ensure it is referencing the latest Guide and materials on the Perkins Liquidation process.
+It is important that a school and/or its servicer check the Knowledge Center to ensure it is referencing the latest Guide and materials on the Perkins Liquidation process.
 See additional information about third-party servicers in Step 2 below.